hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/Timer/Timer1_ATMega328.md

-## OCR1A
+## OCR1A, OCR1B

-Output Compare Register A (stores the compare value, 16 bit)
+Output Compare Register A (stores the compare value, 16 bit).

+- `OCR1A` and `OCR1B` are 16-bit Output Compare Registers.

+- **When they are used as compare registers**:
+  - `OCR1A` controls the duty cycle for the OC1A output (PB1).
+  - `OCR1B` controls the duty cycle for the OC1B output (PB2).
+- **When a mode uses OCR1A as TOP**, `OCR1A` is repurposed and becomes the TOP (period) register — in that case it no longer controls OC1A duty and the OC1A pin is disconnected (cannot output PWM).
+- `OCR1B` remains the compare/duty register for OC1B in all modes where OC1B is active.

 |        | 7 bit | 6 bit | 5 bit | 4 bit | 3 bit | 2 bit | 1 bit | 0 bit |
 | ------ | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |